Darsh-A/Onlyfans18-/Biology/BIO101/Cellular Biology/Metabolism.md

 # Second law of Thermodynamics

-Every energy transformation increases the entropy of the universe.
+- Every energy transformation increases the entropy of the universe.
+- The more randomly arranged a collection of matter is, the greater its entropy.

 ![](https://i.imgur.com/KR2WnP9.png)